James Holzhauer: The Chase

-Holzhauer appeared on the American version of the quiz show The Chase on September 2, 2014, internationally produced by ITV Studios.
-In his first round, a one-minute round called the Cash Builder, he correctly answered 12 questions out of 13 posed by host Brooke Burns; the last question was asked just before time expired and was quickly passed on by Holzhauer.
+Holzhauer appeared on the American version of the quiz show The Chase on September 2, 2014.
+In his first round, a one-minute round called the Cash Builder, Holzhauer correctly answered 12 questions out of 13 posed by host Brooke Burns; the last question was asked just before time expired and was quickly passed on by Holzhauer.
 His score set a record for the Cash Builder that was never surpassed during the show's run.

-In his second round, he faced Mark Labbett to determine whether he would advance to the final round and add money to the team prize pool.
+In his second round, Holzhauer faced Mark Labbett to determine whether he would advance to the final round and add money to the team prize pool.
 Holzhauer had a choice of three amounts to play for: $60,000 based on his score in the Cash Builder, $30,000 to reduce the difficulty of the round; and $120,000, which would increase the difficulty.
-He chose to play for $60,000; after the show he said that the odds did not favor playing for the maximum amount and that it was not worth the gamble.
+He chose to play for $60,000; after the show, Holzhauer said that the odds did not favor playing for the maximum amount and that it was not worth the gamble.

 The Chase was played head-to-head, with the players using hidden buttons to select multiple-choice answers.
 Holzhauer advanced to the finals and added to the prize pool with a score of five right and one wrong.
 Labbett scored a perfect five, with his final answer not revealed since Holzhauer had already achieved the necessary points to win the round.

 In the Final Chase round (as team leader with two other contestants also participating), Holzhauer's team defeated Labbett by a score of 26 to 9, earning him a $58,333.33 share of the $175,000 team prize pool.
 By answering 19 questions correctly for his team, he set a Final Chase record, which was also never surpassed.

-Bob Boden, the producer of The Chase, was impressed by his performance and had Holzhauer audition to join the show as a colleague of Labbett.
+Bob Boden, the producer of The Chase, was impressed by Holzhauer’s performance and had him audition to join the show as a colleague of Labbett.
 In July 2020, Holzhauer and several other famous game show contestants were said to be in negotiations to become chasers for a potential reboot of The Chase, which would be produced for ABC.
-The reboot starring Holzhauer, Ken Jennings, and Brad Rutter premiered January 7, 2021 on ABC.
+The reboot starring Holzhauer, Ken Jennings, and Brad Rutter premiered January 7, 2021, on ABC.